tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   ![Clusters plot](Images/pca-data-plot.png)

-Explain students that, the power of PCA to speed-up machine learning algorithms, is more noticeable when you are dealing with a dataset that has tens or hundreds of features, for datasets up to ten features, PCA adds value to simplify data analysis and visualization.
+Explain to students that the power of PCA to speed-up machine learning algorithms is more noticeable when you are dealing with a dataset that has tens or hundreds of features, for datasets up to ten features, PCA adds value to simplify data analysis and visualization.

 Answer any questions before moving on.